 SaaS stands for software as a service.
-Software as a service (SaaS) is a software distribution model in which a third-party provider hosts applications and makes them available to customers over the Internet.
+This is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted in the Service Providers Data Center.
 SaaS is one of three main categories of cloud computing, alongside infrastructure as a service (IaaS) and platform as a service (PaaS).

 SaaS is a natural fit for businesses intent on slashing IT responsibilities and costs.
-On average, firms that transition to Software as a Service subscriptions from capital-heavy, on-premise infrastructure installation, maintenance and upgrades enjoy an IT spending reduction of more than 15 percent, according to data collected by Computer World.
+On average, firms that transition to Software as a Service subscription from capital-heavy, on-premise infrastructure installation, maintenance, and upgrades enjoy an IT Company spending reduction of more than 15 percent, according to data collected by Technology World.

-SaaS is particularly well suited for small businesses.
-Instead of investing in additional in-house server capacity and software licenses, companies simply can adjust their Software as a Service subscription on a monthly basis, scaling consumption requirements up and down based on project demands and other variables.
-There’s also an increase in human bandwidth: In-house IT staffers are liberated from the tasks associated with on-premise hardware and software, allowing them to tackle projects more vital to the company’s future growth.
-And because the IT infrastructure resides in the service provider’s data center, your organization can get back up and running immediately in the event of a service outage or more dramatic disruption.
+SaaS is mainly well suited for small businesses.
+Instead of investing in additional server capacity and software licenses, companies simply can adjust their Software as a Service (Saas) subscription on a monthly basis.
+Scaling budget requirements up and down based on project demands and others.
+Also, an increase in human bandwidth: IT staffers are liberated from the tasks associated with hardware and software, allowing them to take hold projects more full of energy to the businesses future growth.
+Because the IT infrastructure resides in the service provider’s data center and your organization can get back up and running immediately in the event of a service outage or more problems and disruption.

-Nothing is perfect, of course, and SaaS is no exception.
-Companies that adopt multiple Software as a Service applications or plan to connect hosted software with existing on-premise apps may encounter software integration headaches along the way.
-Security is another common concern for businesses mulling SaaS options: Whenever sensitive company data and business processes are entrusted to a third-party service provider, issues such as identity and access management must be addressed.
-Businesses must also take into account the government compliance regulations inherent to storing customer data in a remote data center.
+Nothing is perfect, and SaaS is no exception.
+Companies that adopt multiple Software as a Service application or plan to connect hosted software with existing apps may encounter software integration issues and problems along the way.
+Security is other common issues for businesses to consider SaaS options.
+When Sensitive company data and business processes are entrusted to a third-party service provider, items such as identity and access management must be done.
+Companies must also take into account the government compliance rules and regulations for storing customer data in a remote data center.

 Here is some popular SaaS provider.

-The Salesforce cloud is an on-demand customer relationship management (CRM) suite offering applications for small, midsize and enterprise organizations, with a focus on sales and support.
+The Salesforce is an on-demand customer relationship management (CRM) suite offering applications for small, midsize, and enterprise organizations, with a focus on sales and support.

 2. Google Apps